FrostDigital/fruster-api-gateway/SSE.md

 3. Authentication using the existing JWT token mechanism
 4. Simple JSON data format for events

+> **Note:** SSE functionality is **disabled by default** and requires explicit configuration to enable it.
+This allows for more aggressive testing and release without affecting existing functionality.

 ## Architecture

 The SSE implementation follows a similar pattern to the existing WebSocket implementation: